flofriday/meltdown/README.md

 # meltdown
-A naive markdown parser in pure python.
+A naive Markdown parser in pure Python.

 **WARNING:** The library will never attempt to do any sanitization on the input.
 If used for user generated content it is highly recommended to use an external